 Tag chronic conditions

-Add patient tags for specific chronic conditions for patient sorting purposes.
+Add patient tags regarding specific chronic conditions for patient sorting purposes.
 Potential examples of these tags are “diabetes”, “arthritis”, “depression”, or “heart disease”.

 It can be difficult to keep track of all the patients at your office who have a given condition.
-Rather than noting down chronic conditions like diabetes on scrap paper, just tag a patient with the appropriate tag and continue on with your day.
-When you need a refresher on patients with diabetes, for instance, just search for patients by that tag.
+Rather than noting down chronic conditions on scrap paper, just tag a patient with the appropriate tag and continue on with your day.
+When you need to pull a list of patients with diabetes, for instance, just search for patients by that tag.
+Case management tools, like Patient Tagging, improve the service provider experience by easing the burden of manually filtering patients based on health concerns.

 Tag referral sources

 Consider how you currently manage referrals.
 Maybe you rely on your (overworked) memory to keep track of referral sources.
-A patient case management tool like patient tagging allows you to remember who was referred to your practice by Dr. Smith and who came from Dr. Jones.
+A patient case management tool like Patient Tagging allows you to remember who was referred to your practice by Dr. Smith and who came from Dr. Jones.
+This allows you to track which fellow providers are referring patients to your office, which improves your understanding of practice analytics.

 Tag for active medications